genocrunch/genocrunch-docker/README.md

 ### Set the Docker container external resources

 The Genocrunch web application will need to store some data files and to use a database.
-To avoid data loses when updating a container, you can set both data storage location and database on the host (as opposed to on the docker container itself).
+To avoid data loses when updating a container, you can set both data storage location and database on the host (as opposed to set it up on the docker container itself).

 First, create a new data storage directory on the host side.
 This directory will be used by the Genocrunch web app running on the docker container: